 The best place to start the search for a good private tutor is by asking around at the child’s school or talking to other parents.
 The alternative would be to utilise an established tutoring service.
 TwinCities Tutoring and Viking Tutors are both established and well respected tutoring companies in Minneapolis.

-The additional support provided by private tutors can allow students to address any gaps in their knowledge, progress in a certain subject area, or simply build confidence in a new environment.
+The additional support provided by private tutors allows students to address any gaps in their knowledge, progress in a certain subject area, or simply build confidence in a new environment.

 ►For information on finding a home in the Twin Cities, see Accommodation in Minneapolis